 I’ll show you how to leverage the power of text messaging to improve your work-related text messages.

-Text message employee communications are (as the name suggests) messages you send to your employees by text.
+Text message employee communications are (as the name suggests) information you send to your staff by text.

-These can be used for regular company updates, meeting reminders, HR functions, and more.
+These can be used for regular company updates, meeting reminders, HR functions, continuous education training opportunities, absence management processes, and more.

 As tools are developed to improve communication within organizations, leadership teams still struggle to implement change.
 That’s due in large part to things like:

-Organizations need a cost-effective solution that doesn’t require any extra training or downloads by employees.
-Texting is your best bet for internal communications because:
+Organizations need a cost-effective solution to communicate with staff that doesn’t require any extra training or downloads by employees.
+If your business is facing the challenges above ^^^ texting is a solid option for internal communications because: